uzairdeveloper223/PeriodicElement-API/README.md

 ```
 Example Output:

-When you click the button, it will display Hydrogen's data in the <pre> block in a formatted JSON structure.
+When you click the button, it will display Hydrogen's data in the "<pre>" block in a formatted JSON structure.

 ## Contributing